RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Depth of Market (DOM)
 A real time list/Window (display) that shows how many open, limit buy and limit sell orders there are at different prices in real time.
 ## Divergence
-a techincal analysis concept used to identify potential trend reversals or shifts in momentum based on the relationship between price movements and the movements of technical indicators
+a technical analysis concept used to identify potential trend reversals or shifts in momentum based on the relationship between price movements and the movements of technical indicators.
+Divergence occurs when there is a disagreement or "divergence" between the direction of price and the direction of an indicator, suggesting that a trend reversal might be imminent.
 ## Deviation
 When prices goes below the support and then reverses, or the same happens with resistance.
 ## Downtrend